ENCCS/intermediate-mpi/content/communicators-groups.rst

    To reduce communication traffic, this single process will fill and send a whole array of random numbers.

-   1. Download the :download:`scaffold source code <code/pi-monte-carlo.c>`.
-      Open it and read through it.
+   You can find a scaffold for the code in the ``content/code/day-1/02_compute-pi`` folder.

    #.
 Only one process will generate random data.
 Define a ``checkers_g`` group
       including all other processes which will be acting as checkers.
    #.
 Define a communicator for the checker processes.